Memberships and Accounts

 |Must be able to write own name (for withdrawals)||Minor has no access to account|

-A member will generally work with a professional estate planner or attorney, independent of the Credit Union, to create a trust agreement.
+An individual will typically work with an attorney or professional estate planner outside Star One Credit Union, to create a trust agreement.

-Upon creating the agreement, the member transfers title to his Credit Union assets to be held in trust.
+Upon creating the trust, the individual transfers title of their Credit Union assets to be held under the trust.

 A minor account is no different than any other account at Star One, with the exception that the account must be joint with a parent or legal guardian.
 The minor has access to his or her accounts, but must display a valid ID when visiting a branch in order to transact.